-Does the Supplement Industry Really Bombard Congress with Cash to Get Its Way? by Rick Collins Last week, Citizens for Responsibility and Ethics in
+Does the Supplement Industry Really Bombard Congress with Cash to Get Its Way?

 Last week, Citizens for Responsibility and Ethics in Washington (CREW), a legal watchdog group, released “research demonstrating that the dietary supplement industry spent millions of dollars on well-connected lobbyists and made numerous campaign contributions to successfully thwart increased regulatory oversight of supplements.”
 (Read CREW’s report here)

 CREW’s press release targeted Utah Republican Sen. Orrin Hatch as being “[f]ar and away the largest recipient of campaign contributions from the supplement industry in the 2010 election cycle” for taking in the apparently whopping sum of $45,780.